micro-community/go-micro-v2-doc/blog/_posts/2020-07-30-m3o-cloud-native-platform.md

 There were some times over the past few years where we thought technologies like AWS lambda and Google Cloud functions would push serverless in a direction that would solve for all the developers problems but this was wishful thinking.
 What we came away with was the realisation that developers don't want to and shouldn't have to manage infrastructure.
 But functions was the wrong development model.

-## A platform for Micro services development
+## A Cloud native platform built for developers

 Micro started life as a Go framework for microservices development.
 To solve the problem of distributed systems development with a developer first focus.
 It took the approach of solving this problem in the smallest way possible.
 Now though, we find ourselves evolving and moving on to becoming both a [Runtime](https://m3o.com/blog/2020/05/04/introducing-micro-server.html) and a Platform.